$ cd fundamentals-of-devops

 The -t

-flag is the tag (name) to use for the Docker image: the preceding code sets the image name to "sample-app" and
+flag is the tag (name) to use for the Docker image.
+The preceding code sets the image name to "sample-app" and

 the version to "v1."
 Later on, if you make changes to the sample app, you’ll be able to build a new Docker image and